-The following fees, prescribed by statute, will be in effect for 1996-1997.
+The following fees, prescribed by statute, will be in effect for 1997-98.
 These fees are subject to change at any time at the discretion of the Trustees.

 University charges such as tuition and fees and residence halls and board plans are due and payable in full by the date announced before the beginning of each term.
-The full amount of any charge may be paid when due without penalty, or payment may be made in installments.
 If partial payments are made, a late payment charge is assessed on amounts not paid by the due date on the initial statement received prior to registration and thereafter as indicated on subsequent statements.